-- Forty (40) elected members from various wards within the county
+- Forty (40) elected members from the 40 wards within the county.

-- Fourteen (14) nominated members, nominated by the political parties represented in the County Assembly, to ensure that: (1) community and cultural diversity of Kitui County is reflected in the Assembly; and (2) there is adequate representation to protect minorities within Kitui County in accordance with Article 197 of the Constitution.
+- Twenty (20) nominated members, nominated by the political parties represented in the County Assembly, to ensure that: (1) community and cultural diversity of Kitui County is reflected in the Assembly; and (2) there is adequate representation to protect minorities within Kitui County in accordance with Article 197 of the Constitution.

 - The Speaker, is an ex officio member elected in accordance with Article 178 of the constitution.

 According to Article 185 of the Constitution, the legislative authority of Kitui County is vested in, and exercised by, the County Assembly of Kitui.

 THE MANDATE OF THE ASSEMBLY.